jrao/liferay-docs/develop/tutorials/articles/service-builder/11-registering-json-web-services.markdown

 Methods with this annotation don't become part of the JSON Web Service API.

-Let's learn to define custom HTTP method names and URL names.
+Let's learn how to define custom HTTP method names and URL names.

 ### HTTP Method Name and URL [](id=http-method-name-and-url)